What Is Incident Management?

 From minor glitches to major outages, incidents can occur at any time and result in significant consequences.
 A well-defined incident management process ensures these incidents are handled swiftly and efficiently, preventing them from escalating into more serious problems.

-Let’s look at the ins and outs of incident management and how you can set up for success.
+Let’s look at the ins and outs of incident management and how you can set up for success with the right incident management software.

 Why is incident management important?